paradoxxxzero/http-server-livereload/README.md

         livereload: true
 ```

-Then run `grunt watch` and your change will reload [livereload](http://livereload.com/#getting-started) enabled tabs.
+Then run `grunt watch` and your changes will reload [livereload](http://livereload.com/#getting-started) enabled tabs.